• Skip to primary navigation

 Ingredient Substitutions

-• Coconut sugar: Maple syrup or honey may be used in place of some {or all} of the coconut sugar.
+• Coconut sugar: Maple syrup or honey may be used in place of some (or all) of the coconut sugar.

-2. In the freezer.
-I often freeze this healthy coffee creamer so it lasts even longer.
-To do this, I recommend pouring the coffee creamer into an ice cube tray and freezing it into cubes.
-Then you can simply remove one or two cubes at a time to use in your morning coffee!
-I do recommend warming the frozen vanilla coffee creamer in the microwave in your coffee mug before adding the coffee so that it doesn't cool it off too much!
+Transfer the frozen cubes of creamer to an airtight container or bag.
+Remove one or two cubes at a time to use in your morning coffee.
+I do recommend warming the frozen homemade coffee creamer in the microwave in your coffee mug before adding the coffee so that it doesn’t cool it off.

 Nutrition